UNITED STATES

 The Company operates and manages the business as

-On September 20, 2022, the Company and Robert W. Duggan, majority stockholder and Executive Chairman, entered into the 2022 Loan Agreement in connection with Mr. Duggan lending the principal sum of $
+On September 20, 2022, the Company and Robert W. Duggan, the Company's majority stockholder and Co-Chairman, entered into the 2022 Loan Agreement in connection with Mr. Duggan lending the principal sum of $

 Item 2.
 Management’s Discussion and Analysis of Financial Condition and Results of Operations.